A Scene is Worth a Thousand Features: Feed-Forward Camera Localization from a Collection of Image Features: Analyses

 \ours utilizes the same feature encoder as MASt3R and Reloc3r.
 However, \ours offers two key advantages: 1) Given multiple mapping images, \ours processes a fixed set of $\textrm{N}$ features in the decoder, whereas MASt3R and Reloc3r require processing all the mapping-query combinations.
 2) \ours directly provides the query 3D coordinates in the mapping scene, eliminating the need for any additional global alignment step. \smalljump

 \ours extracts features from all mapping images, and hence, as in MASt3R or Reloc3r, its runtime depends on the number of mapping views.
-For instance, in the outdoor configuration (top-20 and $\textrm{N}=3,000$), which is the most computationally expensive setup, \ours estimates the 3D coordinates of a new query image in 0.6 seconds on a V100 GPU.
-Given the 2D-3D correspondences, we fed the correspondences to PnP-RANSAC~\citep{PoseLib}, which takes 2.2s on average in a Wayspots scene to predict the pose estimate.
+For instance, in the outdoor configuration (top-20 and $\textrm{N}=3,000$), which is the most computationally expensive setup, \ours estimates the 3D coordinates of a new query image in 0.4 seconds on a V100 GPU.
+Given the 2D-3D correspondences, we fed 5,000 correspondences to PnP-RANSAC~\citep{PoseLib}, which takes 0.1 seconds on average in a Wayspots scene to predict the pose estimate.
 This time could be further reduced by caching the mapping features and avoiding recomputation at inference time.
-Besides, since the pose solver is the step that currently takes more time, \ours could potentially use a pose head to directly predict the query pose as in \citet{cut3r, wang2025vggt}.
+Besides, \ours could potentially use a pose head to directly predict the query pose as in \citet{cut3r, wang2025vggt} to avoid PnP.
 Nevertheless, \ours provides a highly efficient solution for both mapping and localization.
-For example, in a Wayspots scene, retrieval takes only 3 seconds, allowing for mapping and localization of a new query in just 6 seconds.
+For example, in a Wayspots scene, retrieval takes only 3 seconds, allowing for mapping and localization of a new query in just 3.5 seconds.